gerardszczepanski/runit/README.md

 <img src="https://github.com/gspansky/runit/blob/master/runit-view/src/main/resources/images/icon/icon.png" /> Windows tool for quick launch apps, directories and stored web sites.

 ## About ##
-Runit is small program, that increase your comfort of running apps, files, directories and web sites.
+Runit is small, portable program, that increase your comfort of running apps, files, directories and web sites.
 Inspired by <a href="http://www.launchy.net/">Launchy</a>, Runit allows you to quick search by term any file, defined web site or directory, and then quickly launch it.

 Download actual <a href="https://github.com/gspansky/runit/releases">release</a>.